-Mark is a past Chair of the Spatial Analysis and Modeling Group (SAM) of the Association of American Geographers.
+Mark is a past Chair of the Spatial Analysis and Modeling Group (SAM) of the American Association of Geographers.
 He serves as a U.S. Editor for the journal Transportation (Springer) and serves on the editorial boards of Computers, Environment, and Urban Systems (Elsevier), Travel Behaviour and Society (Elsevier), Journal of Transport Geography (Elsevier) ,and the Journal of Transportation and Land Use.
-He is immediate past chair and a member of Transportation Research Board (TRB) standing committee ADD20 – Social and Economic Factors of Transportation.
+HHe is immediate past chair and a member of Transportation Research Board (TRB) standing committee ADD20 – Social and Economic Factors of Transportation.
 He also serves as a member of TRB standing committee ADD30 – Transportation and Land Development and committee ABR30 – Emergency Evacuations.
 He was among the inaugural group of Associate Editors selected to work with Transportation Research Record.

 Mark’s Google Scholar Page can be found here.